Übersetzungstabelle aller englischer Strickbegriffe

 First, you need to cut the yarn to the following length:

-Leave the yarn about three times as long as the finished cuff.
+leave the yarn about three times as long as the finished ribbing.

-If the first stitch is a knit stitch, pull the yarn from right to left through the first stitch and let it slip off the needle.
+If the first stitch is a knit stitch, pull the yarn from right to left through the first stitch and slip it off the needle.

 If the first stitch is a purl stitch, you can continue directly with step 2.

-Left stitch: Pull the yarn from left to right through the first stitch (this stitch remains on the needle).
+Purl stitch: Pull the yarn from left to right through the first stitch (this stitch remains on the needle for now).

-Now pull the yarn from right to left through the previous right stitch and through the second stitch on the left needle (this is a knit stitch).
+Now pull the yarn from right to left through the previous knit stitch and through the second stitch on the left needle (this is a knit stitch).

-Now pull the yarn from right to left through the left stitch (this is the last stitch on the left needle).
+Now pull the yarn from right to left through the purl stitch (this is the last stitch on the left needle).

-The last two stitches are now lifted off the needle.
-Pull the yarn a little tight.
+The last two stitches are now slipped off the needle.
+Pull the yarn slightly.

-Now you just need to sew the yarn in securely.
+Now you just need to weave in the end securely.

 Conclusion

-Italian bind-off offers many advantages.
-The finished cuff is super pretty and very elastic.
-It also has the visual effect as if the cuff is wrapping around the edge.
+The Italian bind-off offers many advantages.
+The finished ribbing is very pretty and highly elastic.
+It also creates the visual effect of the ribbing folding over the edge.

 If you follow the steps carefully, the Italian bind-off is really not difficult.

-Take a close look at each step and just give it a try.
-You'll be amazed at how quick and neat your Italian bind-off cuff will be!
+Look closely at each step and simply give it a try.
+You’ll be amazed at how quickly and neatly your Italian bind-off ribbing turns out!